← Back to ArticlesTraining Tips

 For weight loss specifically, we recommend training 3-4 times per week.
 This provides enough stimulus for your body to adapt while allowing adequate recovery.

-Two sessions per week will maintain fitness but probably won't create significant weight loss on its own.
+Two sessions per week will maintain fitness but probably will not create significant weight loss on its own.
 Five or more sessions might lead to burnout or overtraining, especially for beginners.

 Consistency beats intensity.
 Three moderate sessions per week for six months will produce far better results than five intense sessions per week for two months before you quit.